Intermittent Fasting and Thyroid: What You Should Know

 When you fast, your body interprets the absence of food as a signal to conserve energy.
 One of the first adjustments it makes is reducing the conversion of T4 to T3.
 This is not a malfunction.
 It is an adaptive response that has kept humans alive during periods of food scarcity for hundreds of thousands of years.

 The critical distinction is duration.
-Short-term fasting windows of 14 to 18 hours produce far milder hormonal shifts than multi-day fasts.
-Most research showing significant T3 suppression involves fasting periods of 48 hours or longer, which falls well outside the range of standard intermittent fasting protocols.
+Both of those studies used total fasts lasting days to weeks.
+Short-term fasting windows of 14 to 18 hours are a different proposition, and the research showing large T3 suppression falls well outside the range of standard intermittent fasting protocols.

 For a broader look at how fasting interacts with your endocrine system, see our guide on how fasting affects your hormones.